roblevintennis/shim/README.md

 </code>

-Of course these all assume that libs have been included, etc. Probably the easiest way to grok quickly would be to look at the testShim.js file and run the test suite (which uses [jasmine][jasmine] by the way).
+Probably the easiest way to grok quickly would be to look at the testShim.js file and run the test suite, shim.html.

-You'll see that the test suite include [jquery][jquery].
-However, shim.js does not and uses pure JavaScript so you don't need to include jquery if you don't want to.
+You'll see that the test suite includes [jquery][jquery] and [jasmine][jasmine].
+However, again, shim.js itself does not, and uses pure JavaScript so you don't need to include jquery or jasmine if you don't want to.

 ### TODO

-1) Multipage: At time of this writing, it runs one page and reports results.
-This means it will dissapear if you link off the page.
-Also, if your used to the watir/capybara, etc., paradign where you keep reloading pages, you'll have to shift your thinking as shim does not keep track of where in the test suite it last left off.
+1) Multipage: At time of this writing, the jasmine based test runner works on a per page basis assumming that you have included your test suite/cases into the web page.
+It then reports the test results upon completion in the modal accordian view.
+So this means it will dissapear if you follow a link off that page!
+If your used to the watir/capybara, etc., paradign where you keep reloading pages case by case, you'll have to shift your thinking as shim does not keep track of where in the test suite it last left off.
+This make a very strong case to use one of those frameworks should you have that sort of requirement.

-However, I do see a case for adding multipage functionality that might work like this: if you needed to traverse multiple pages you would:
+Note that I do see a case for adding multipage functionality -- multipage, in that you would be able to follow links to other pages that also include shim.js.
+Note that I do NOT mean that it would keep track of how many test cases have run and then start subsequently.
+Again, capybara/watir might be better if that's required.

+The multipage version I'm hoping to code up would likely work like this:

 <pre>

-// Set this at top of app
-shim.multipage = true;
+// You'd set this at top of your app to tell shim you want multipage shim.multipage = true;

 // And then maybe on the last page put an indicator like: